An Introduction to Python Operators

 Python Arithmetic Operators

-holds the value 10
+Assume variable a holds the value 10 and variable b holds 21:

 | Operator | Description | Example |